japila-books/spark-sql-internals/docs/expressions/OffsetWindowFunction.md

 `OffsetWindowFunction` is the <<contract, base>> of <<extensions, window function expressions>> that are <<expressions/Expression.md#Unevaluable, unevaluable>> and `ImplicitCastInputTypes`.

-NOTE: An <<expressions/Expression.md#Unevaluable, unevaluable expression>> cannot be evaluated to produce a value (neither in <<expressions/Expression.md#eval, interpreted>> nor <<expressions/Expression.md#doGenCode, code-generated>> expression evaluations) and has to be resolved (replaced) to some other expressions or logical operators at <<spark-sql-QueryExecution.adoc#analyzed, analysis>> or <<spark-sql-QueryExecution.adoc#optimizedPlan, optimization>> phases or they fail analysis.
+NOTE: An <<expressions/Expression.md#Unevaluable, unevaluable expression>> cannot be evaluated to produce a value (neither in <<expressions/Expression.md#eval, interpreted>> nor <<expressions/Expression.md#doGenCode, code-generated>> expression evaluations) and has to be resolved (replaced) to some other expressions or logical operators at <<spark-sql-QueryExecution.md#analyzed, analysis>> or <<spark-sql-QueryExecution.md#optimizedPlan, optimization>> phases or they fail analysis.

 [[contract]]
 [source, scala]